imranmk007/ayda-sims-refusal-direction-replication/README.md

 # Cross-Modal Refusal Vector Transfer

-LaTeX typesetting and polishing of the original text & figure generation was done via Claude.
+Polishing of the original report was assisted by Claude.

 ## Running on GCP VM